spschweiz/demovox/README.txt

 * Swiss abroad
 * Supports API for address completion and commune identification by a given address (optional)
 * Continuous export to REST API of your CRM
 * Counts how many signatures a signature source (referrer) has provided.
-(Call landing page with a "demovox_src" param and the source name as value, or just the "src" param on a landing page with the demovox sign shortcode.)
+(Call landing page with a "demovox_src" param and the source name as value, or just the "src" param on a landing page with a [demovox_form] shortcode.)

 [](http://coderisk.com/wp/plugin/demovox/RIPS-v2m1_L2-6s)